kubernetes/website/v1.1/docs/admin/cluster-management.md

 Make the node schedulable again:

 {% highlight console %}
-{% raw %}

 kubectl replace nodes $NODENAME --patch='{"apiVersion": "v1", "spec": {"unschedulable": false}}'
-{% endraw %}

 {% endhighlight %}

 If you deleted the node's VM instance and created a new one, then a new schedulable node resource will be created automatically when you create a new VM instance (if you're using a cloud provider that supports node discovery; currently this is only Google Compute Engine, not including CoreOS on Google Compute Engine using kube-register).
-See [Node](node.html) for more details.
+See [Node](node) for more details.

 ## Advanced Topics